rsksmart/devportal-1.0/tutorials/remix-and-metamask-with-rsk-testnet.md

 ChainID 31 was defined at RSK Testnet custom network in Metamask.
 # Create a smart contract

-Click at second button on the left side - file explorer
+Click on the second button on the left side - file explorer

 ![file explorer](/assets/img/tutorials/remix-and-metamask-with-rsk-testnet/image-12.png)